 Recommended Hotel: BEST WESTERN PLUS Hood River Inn

-Try something different this year — go to an amusement park in Mexico!
-Xcaret Park, located in Cancun, offers something for everyone in your family.
+Try something different this year—go to an amusement park in Mexico!
+Xcaret Park, located in Playa del Carmen, offers something for everyone in your family.
 Your youngest set will enjoy the Butterfly Pavilion and Coral Reef Aquarium while teens will beg to swim with sharks or get up close with stingrays.
-Together, the whole family can go SCUBA diving, watch a fantastical show or historic reenactment, and enjoy the flavors of Mexico at six onsite dining venues.
-Plan to spend a day or more at this adventure park!
+Together, the whole family can go scuba diving, watch a fantastical show or historic reenactment, and enjoy the flavors of Mexico at six onsite dining venues.
+Plan to spend several days at this adventure park!

 Only a five-hour flight from New York City, Iceland is exotic, yet close to home for those who live on the East Coast.
 Your whole family will enjoy the scenery as you make your way around the famous Ring Road, where you’ll spot breathtaking waterfalls, glaciers and volcanos.
-In the capital city of Reykjavik, the geothermal pools with slides — including the popular Blue Lagoon — are another highlight for kids.
-Bonus: Iceland can be explored in less than a week’s time, making it optimal for family travel year-round.
+In the capital city of Reykjavik, the geothermal pools with slides—including the popular Blue Lagoon—are another highlight for kids.
+Bonus: Iceland can be explored in less than a week’s time, making it optimal for family “microcations” year-round.

 Recommended Hotel: Alda Hotel